What Survivorship Actually Costs

 And then the bill comes.

-I want to talk about this part.
+So let's talk about this part.

 The wig I paid for myself